genesis-community/genesis/README.md

 + managed via the [Vault kit](https://github.com/genesis-community/vault-genesis-kit), and the [safe CLI](https://github.com/starkandwayne/safe).
 Each kit will auto-generate credentials where appropriate, ensuring that each environment has unique and secure credentials.
-Secrets can be manually or automatically rotated at the drop of hat with the `genesis secrets` command.
+Secrets can be manually or automatically rotated at the drop of hat with the `genesis rotate-secrets` command.
 Kits will define certain credentials as fixed, indicating that they should not be rotated under normal circumstances, as that would have ill effects on the deployment (the CF db encryption key for example).